 Quick Answer

 Airlines let you fix minor spelling errors on tickets, often for free or a small fee.
-For bigger changes like after marriage, you need official documents and may pay a fee that ranges from nothing to hundreds of dollars.
+For bigger changes such as after marriage, you need official documents and may pay a fee ranging from nothing to several hundred dollars.
 Contact the airline directly with your booking number and ID.
-Name on the ticket must match your government ID exactly or you risk boarding denial.
+The name on your ticket must match your government ID exactly, or you risk boarding denial.

 Key Takeaways